 There is a misconception that consuming more than 20 grams of protein in a single sitting would turn protein to fat, Layman says.
 Some physicians warn that excess protein intake can cause serious and potentially fatal damage to the kidneys.
 However, this idea is not supported by research, he says.

-Some people who shift to a high-protein diet may experience certain short-term effects, says Kate Patton, a registered dietitian with the Cleveland Clinic’s Center for Human Nutrition.
+Some people who shift to a high-protein, low-carbohydrate diet may experience certain short-term effects, says Kate Patton, a registered dietitian with the Cleveland Clinic’s Center for Human Nutrition.

 These effects include:

 — A constant feeling of fullness.

 It’s important for people shifting to a high-protein diet to make sure they drink enough water, which can help the body metabolize the protein and avoid these effects.

 How Much Protein Your Body Needs

 Your body will use “however much (protein) you eat — whether that’s 50 grams or 250 grams,” Layman says.

 The only difference is how your body uses protein, Layman says.
 The body can only use so many amino acids (the building blocks of protein) for muscle protein synthesis, the process by which muscle cells repair and grow, he says.
 And muscle health and growth is the primary reason that people consciously increase their protein intake.